 Peanut sauces are a dime a dozen, but this recipe goes for cashew butter instead.
 It’s milder in flavor than its peanutty counterpart, so other ingredients like Sriracha and sesame oil can grab a bit of the spotlight too.

 Slicing the veggies into thin rounds is probably the most time-consuming part of this meatless meal, but the end result is so worth it.
 Whether you leave it dairy-free or go with the goat cheese crumbles on top, it’s as delicious as it is photo-worthy.

 No fancy seasonings.
 No elaborate sauces.
+We’re coming back to basics, people.
 All it takes is salt, pepper, and olive oil to make a pan of tofu, sweet potatoes, and veggies taste amazing.
-(Believe it.)
+Believe it.